devditoi/vstd_blockchain/devlog.md

 - Very wierd worldstate mismatch for syncher ??
 - I think transaction need more data like timestamp and stuff lol
 - Make a chrome extension for a wallet (maybe :D)
+- Need to fix network test, either implement multiserver testing or find a better way to test network

 ### Solutions
 - [ ] Implement wallet